swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-1-run-a-simple-ml-experiment/index.md

 4. Set up a Python environment to run the experiment;
 5. Executed the experiment locally for the first time.

-However, you have identified the following areas for improvement:
+However, you may have identified the following areas for improvement:

 - ❌ Codebase still needs manual download
 - ❌ Dataset still needs manual download and placement